Which Institutions Own Shares In HashiCorp Inc. (HCP)?

 HashiCorp Inc. (HCP) Insider Activity

-A total of 89 insider transactions have happened at HashiCorp Inc. (HCP) in the last six months, with sales accounting for 45 and purchases happening 44 times.
-The most recent transaction is an insider sale by Dadgar Armon, the company’s Chief Technology Officer.
-SEC filings show that Dadgar Armon sold 38,000 shares of the company’s common stock on Mar 22 at a price of $29.12 per share for a total of $1.11 million.
-Following the sale, the insider now owns 1.71 million shares.
+A total of 86 insider transactions have happened at HashiCorp Inc. (HCP) in the last six months, with sales accounting for 43 and purchases happening 43 times.
+The most recent transaction is an insider sale by Dadgar Armon, the company’s Chief Technology Officer,.
+SEC filings show that Dadgar Armon sold 38,000 shares of the company’s common stock on Apr 03 at a price of $28.79 per share for a total of $1.09 million.
+Following the sale, the insider now owns 1.67 million shares.

-HashiCorp Inc. disclosed in a document filed with the SEC on Mar 22 that Dadgar Armon (Chief Technology Officer) sold a total of 13,346 shares of the company’s common stock.
-The trade occurred on Mar 22 and was made at $29.12 per share for $0.39 million.
-Following the transaction, the insider now directly holds 22669.0 shares of the HCP stock.
+HashiCorp Inc. disclosed in a document filed with the SEC on Mar 31 that Welihinda Navam (Chief Financial Officer) sold a total of 96,771 shares of the company’s common stock.
+The trade occurred on Mar 31 and was made at $29.08 per share for $2.81 million.
+Following the transaction, the insider now directly holds 7851.0 shares of the HCP stock.